(Not) The Love of My Life

 "(Not) The Love of My Life" is a song by Malaysian singer-songwriter Yuna, released as the fourth single from her fourth international album (her seventh overall), Rouge.
 The song was co-written by Yuna, Alexandra Govere and Robin Hannibal and released on August 22, 2019 by Verve Forecast Records.
+It samples the 1981 song, "Mensaje De Dios (Message from God)" by jazz pianist Rodney Franklin.

 Music video

 The official video for "(Not) The Love of My Life" was premiered on Yuna's official YouTube and Vevo account on 22 August 2019.
 The video features Bollywood-theme with Yuna herself served as a director.
 In the video, Yuna wears Indian costumes and traditional folk jewelry from head to toe.
-The video also marks Yuna’s second collaboration with Indian traditional choreographer, Harshini Sukumaran after "Forevermore".
+The video also marks Yuna's second collaboration with Indian traditional choreographer, Harshini Sukumaran after "Forevermore".